sybrew/the-seo-framework/readme.txt

 In this minor update, we ensure compatibility with PHP 8 and WP 5.6.
 TSF now fully integrates with WordPress Core Sitemaps, which you can configure via the SEO settings.
 If you decide to keep using TSF's optimized sitemap, you can now enjoy prerendering, DoS protection, and full Polylang integration.
 You'll also find various accessibility improvements, and we fixed [about a dozen bugs](TODO).

+This is a FOSS project, but it's not sustained as one: we get $0/year from donations, yet we must provide beyond full-time support for four years already.
+Ultimately, we need resources somehow to maintain this project and ourselves.
+Please mind the self-dismissing notification that'll help make TSF possible.

 TODO POT FILE!

 **For everyone:**